Lynred: Accomplishments

 Sofradir is also advancing the development of third-generation IR detectors made from MCT layers using the Molecular Beam Epitaxy (MBE) techniques.
 The MBE technique enables the development of a new class of IR detectors including dual-band and avalanche photodiode detector (APD).

+LYNRED is the first European IR detector manufacturer to supply space-deployed products, currently in orbit on Venus Express.
+LYNRED continues to produce highly specialized products such as those used in space applications.
+The company has equipped dozens of space programs that have flown or are still in flight (Hayabusa, Sentinel 2, Sentinel 5 precursor, SGLI, Exomars, Prisma, Chandrayaan...).